huuthang120208/huuthang1231/README.md

 local StopStoreFruit = false
 cframethangdaubuoiredhead = CFrame.new(-1926.78772, 12.1678171, 1739.80884, 0.956294656, -0, -0.292404652, 0, 1, -0, 0.292404652, 0, 0.956294656)
 function StopThirdSea()
-    if OrionLib.Flags["Auto Third Sea"].Value  and game.PlaceId == 4442272183 and plr.Data.Level.Value >= 1500 then
+    if RayfieldLibrary.Flags["Auto Third Sea"].Value  and game.PlaceId == 4442272183 and plr.Data.Level.Value >= 1500 then
         if game:GetService("ReplicatedStorage").Remotes.CommF_:InvokeServer("BartiloQuestProgress","Bartilo") == 3 then
             if game.ReplicatedStorage.Remotes.CommF_:InvokeServer("TalkTrevor", "1") ~= 0 then
                 if #getbackpack() >= 1 then